Hi, there! Welcome. My name is Edie. I’m the petite blonde behind the blog, Wellness with Edie.

 But before I dive into why I started this blog and my thoughts on health and wellness, let’s turn back the clock roughly 27 years ago.
 I come from a family of five.
 They’re my people; my heart outside of my body, if you will.
 I grew up in a part of California that–unbeknownst to my childhood years–cultivated a very supportive and opportunistic upbringing.
 It wasn’t without its challenges, but that is life.
 Truthfully though, life was good from the very beginning.
 I loved my childhood.
 As did my siblings.
 We’d tell you that those were some of the best days.
 They felt long and seemingly endless.
 We swam and biked and laughed and cried and won and lost and loved and hurt and it was all a part of growing up.

 That said, it was as if I woke up one morning and suddenly I was 18.
 And then 22.
 I graduated from the University of Denver with a blank page staring back at me.
 Luckily, the next chapter started writing itself without delay.
 I stayed in Denver, and I am eternally grateful I did.
 My post-grad years ebbed and flowed, but I eventually found my cadence.
 I did my best to simply trust the process because that’s all we can really do, right?
 A college degree, a steady job at a tech start-up in Denver, and a Finnish husband later, the Rocky Mountains are where I belong.
-And while my full-time gig takes up most of my time, I also help out a growing snack food company based out of Sun Valley, Idaho, helping run operations and copyedit content for them.
+And while my full-time gig takes up most of my time, I'm also a freelance writer.
 I’ve run the gamut in terms of jobs: magazine publishing, health and fitness, startups, and retail.
-That said, my most recent endeavor involves becoming a certified Health Coach through the Institute of Integrative Nutrition (IIN).
+That said, my most recent endeavor involves becoming a certified Integrative Health Coach through the Institute of Integrative Nutrition.